jdoleary/Spellmasons/docs/TasksCurrent.md

 - (wont do?)
 Make an overlay screen that blocks interaction while waiting for sync
 - Unit movement desync occurred between clients when one client has CPU throttled, the non throttled client has the unit move much farther
 - fix grey ellipse positioning under lobber, it's too low
+- EXPLAIn that all modifiers are removed after each level